Hands-on Activity: What is a Nanometer?

 Acknowledgements (Return to Contents)

-This curriculum was created with the support of National Science Foundation GK-12 grant no. 0840889.
+This curriculum was created by the University of Houston's College of Engineering with the support of National Science Foundation GK-12 grant no. DGE 0840889.
 However, these contents do not necessarily represent the policies of the National Science Foundation, and you should not assume endorsement by the federal government.